Windows Patch Management: How It Works and Why It Helps

 The monthly security updates released at the beginning of this month, for example, closed 50 vulnerabilities with various degrees of severity.
-You can find more details about them in my colleague Cezarina’s article.
+You can find more details about them in our dedicated Patch Tuesday section.

 Patch management is important for security reasons, but it also increases productivity and helps you achieve compliance.
 Here’s what you should do to make the best of Windows patch management, apart from using the automatic updates feature:

-- Test before applying updates – a patch might cause issues in the organization’s infrastructure, so it should always be verified in a test environment or on only a few endpoints.
+- Test before applying updates – a patch might cause issues in the organization’s infrastructure, so it should always be verified in a test environment or on a small number of endpoints.

 - Monitor the status of patches – the best way to do this in an efficient manner is to choose an automated software solution.

-- Establish a disaster recovery plan.
-It’s important to have a recovery plan in case something goes wrong – data backup is an element that should not be missing.
+- Establish a recovery plan.
+It’s important to have a recovery plan in case something goes wrong – data backup and rollback ability should not be missing.

-What should you look for in an automated patch management solution?
+What to look for in an automated Windows patch management solution?

-- it should include testing features and efficient deployment;
+- it should include testing features and efficient automated deployment;

 - it should provide reports regarding the patches that are missing, downloaded, tested, and installed;